faddah/nodejs-expressjs-server-navigation-assignment/README.md

 This is an example of a single page app done with Node.JS & Express.JS.

-In addition to seeing the name added in the Server `console.log(...)` output, it also adds it to the end of a text file, `userList.txt`.
-Note: after adding user names, if you wish to restore the text file to its original state, delete everything after the "**Spuds McKenzie**" line.

 ### To Launch

 After cloning the repository locally, first run —